abtion/guidelines/career/ladder.md

 - [ ] Focuses on building strong relationships with their team, direct manager, and other seniors across the organization.
 - [ ] Aligns team on expectations.
-- [ ] Cultivates an Asana board with the PM.
+- [ ] PMs recognize them as someone who keeps the Asana board relevant.
+Internally, they act as PMs when needed.
+- [ ] Have taught several developers to pair program.

 #### Respectful teammate
 - [ ] Makes others better through code reviews, thorough documentation, technical guidance, and mentoring.
 - [ ] Communicate with PMs when goals are unattainable.
 - [ ] Understands the difficulties that the team is going through and helps how they can.
+- [ ] Respects the right of junior team members to own parts of the code.

 #### Technical skills
 - [ ] Demonstrates the ability to succeed in a wide range of complex situations across multiple axes: e.g., scale, uncertainty, interconnectedness.
 - [ ] Researches and proposes new technologies to the team(s).
+- [ ] Is known as a go-to expert in one area of technology: e.g. browser rendering or TDD.

 ### Level 5 - Senior Software Engineer